 Best for Financial Stability: State Farm

 State Farm is a financially strong institution with longevity on its side.
-A Fortune 500 company that's been in business since 1922, State Farm has been the largest home insurer in the U.S. since 1964, paying out 36,000 claims daily.
-The company has an A++ (Superior) rating from AM Best and ranked fourth overall in the J.D.
-Power 2019 U.S. Home Insurance Study, with above-average ratings for overall customer satisfaction.
-This history of performance and recognition puts State Farm ahead of the pack as our clear choice for best for financial stability.
+A Fortune 500 company that's been in business since 1922, State Farm has been the largest home insurer in the U.S. since 1964, paying out nearly 36,000 claims daily.
+The company has an A++ (Superior) rating from AM Best.
+Their history of performance and recognition puts State Farm ahead of the pack as our clear choice for best for financial stability.

 State Farm serves its customers through a network of local agents, but customers also have the option of purchasing coverage or filing claims online.
-State Farm is one of the best for generous discounts, offering price breaks for things like home security devices, fire protection, and going claim-free for a length of time.
-You can save 15% or more by bundling your home and auto insurance policies with this insurer.
+State Farm is one of the best for generous discounts, offering price breaks for things like home security devices and fire protection.
+You can save up to 17% or more by bundling your home and auto insurance policies with this insurer.

 In addition to its core homeowner coverages, State Farm offers a wide range of endorsements to extend coverage limits on household items, collections, watercraft, and other assets you may want to protect from theft or damage.
 State Farm offers life insurance, mutual funds, retirement accounts, and banking services, so you can easily manage all your financial accounts through one company and know that history and reliability are on your side.